ibm-cloud-docs/log-analysis/control_usage_quotas.md

 # Managing usage quotas
 {: #control_usage_quotas}

-In {{site.data.keyword_la_full}}, you can use the *Usage Quota* settings to control how much data is stored so you can manage your data cost while still being able to view and retain the data you need.
+In {{site.data.keyword.la_full}}, you can use the *Usage Quota* settings to control how much data is stored so you can manage your data cost while still being able to view and retain the data you need.
 {: shortdesc}

 ## What are usage quotas?
 {: #about_usage_quotas}

 You can use the *Usage Quotas* feature to set daily or monthly thresholds for the volume of log files that are to be stored.
-When the threshold is exceeded, {{site.data.keyword_la_full}} will take the actions you configure.
+When the threshold is exceeded, {{site.data.keyword.la_full_notm}} will take the actions you configure.

 You can configure the system to: